Cray-HPE/docs-csm/operations/node_management/Updating_Cabinet_Routes_on_Management_NCNs.md

 # Updating Cabinet Routes on Management NCNs

-This procedure will use configuration from System Layout Service (SLS) to set up the proper routing for all air and liquid-cooled cabinets present in the system on each of the Management NCNs.
+This procedure will use configuration from System Layout Service (SLS) to set up the proper routing for all air-cooled and liquid-cooled cabinets present in the system on each of the Management NCNs.

 ## Prerequisites

 - Passwordless SSH to all of the management NCNs is configured.
-- Ensure `cray-site-init` (`csi`) is installed and available on `ncn-m001`.
+- (`ncn-m001#`) Ensure that Cray Site Init (CSI) is installed and available.

     ```bash
     csi version